mehranzbh/mehranzbh/README.md

 - 👋 Hi, I’m Mehran,
 - I am a Technical Project Manager.
-- 👀 I enjoy new challenges to apply my expertise in different fields with different teams.
+- 👀 I enjoy new challenges to apply my expertise in different IT fields with different teams.

-- 🌱 I am interested working with people and solving complex problems.
-My technnical expertise are Cloud Computing, Database (Relational and NoSQL), integrations, Solution Design, Monitoring and Logging, IaC (Infra as Code).
-You can see some of my work examples in my portfolio:
+- 🌱 I am specifically interested in working with people and solving complex problems.
+- My technnical expertise are Cloud Computing, Database (Relational and NoSQL), integrations, Solution Design, Monitoring and Logging, IaC (Infra as Code).
+You can check out some of my work examples in my portfolio:
 - https://github.com/mehranzbh/Portfolio (my public repository)

 - 📫 My LinkedIn account is: https://www.linkedin.com/in/mehranzabihi/